Fritz Schlessmann

-Fritz Schlessmann, born Georg Friedrich Schlessmann (11 March 1899 – 31 March 1964) was a Nazi Deputy Gauleiter of Gau Essen and served as Acting Gauleiter for most of the Second World War.
-He was also a prominent police official and SS-Obergruppenführer.
+Fritz Schlessmann, born Georg Friedrich Schlessmann (11 March 1899 – 31 March 1964) was a Nazi Party Deputy Gauleiter of Gau Essen and served as the acting Gauleiter for most of the Second World War.
+He was also a prominent police official and an SS-Obergruppenführer.
+Following the end of the war, he underwent denazification proceedings and was sentenced to five years imprisonment.

 Early life

-Schlessmann, the son of a locksmith, attended elementary and secondary school in Essen.
+Schlessmann, the son of a locksmith, attended Volksschule and Oberrealschule in Essen.
 He left school in 1914 without attaining his diploma and worked as an apprentice locksmith in the Krupp factory until May 1916.
-He then volunteered for service with the Imperial German Navy in the First World War.
-He was stationed first in Kiel, then in Wilhelmshaven with the U-boat fleet and assigned to U-100 until discharged after the end of the war in November 1918.
-In March 1919 he briefly reentered the navy and served as a machinist on a minesweeper until again discharged in May 1919.
+He then joined the Imperial German Navy as a one-year volunteer in the First World War.
+He was stationed first in Kiel, then in Wilhelmshaven with the U-boat fleet.
+He was assigned to U-100 until discharged after the end of the war in November 1918, and was awarded the Iron Cross, 2nd class.
+In March 1919, he briefly reentered the navy and served as a machinist on a minesweeper until again discharged in May.
 He returned to work as a locksmith in Heidelberg and Wertheim am Main.
 He also served with the Freikorps Roßbach in opposing the Ruhr uprising in March 1920.
 For the next two years, Schlessmann trained as a technician at state mechanical engineering schools in Essen and Elberfeld, passing his engineering examinations in August 1922.